-Develop and lead high impact litigation and policy advocacy in the education equity field based on systems and structural analysis with an explicit racial equity lens.
+Duties include: • Develop and lead high impact litigation and policy advocacy in the housing and equitable community development field based on systems and structural analysis with an explicit racial equity lens.

-Work with the Chief Counsel to create a more robust impact advocacy capacity at Chicago Lawyers’ Committee and serve as a resource to other staff attorneys.
+• Work with the Chief Counsel to create a more robust impact advocacy capacity at Chicago Lawyers’ Committee and serve as a resource to attorneys in other practice areas.

 • Work with the executive director and development/communications team to raise the overall profile of Chicago Lawyers’ Committee with funders, law firms, community partners, and media.